mrbusche/backseatfan.com/_posts/2009-07-17-video-clip-of-the-day-they-may-have-to-hospitalize-sid-bream.md

   </p>

   <p>
-    &#8220;A lotta room in right-center, if he hits one there we can dance in the streets.
+    "A lotta room in right-center, if he hits one there we can dance in the streets.
 The 2-1.
 Swung, line drive left field!
 One run is in!
 Here comes Bream!
 Here's the throw to the plate!
-He is&#8230;safe!
+He is?safe!
 Braves win!
 Braves win!
 Braves win!
-Braves win!&#8230;Braves win!
+Braves win!?Braves win!
 They may have to hospitalize Sid Bream; he's down at the bottom of a huge pile at the plate.
 They help him to his feet.
 Frank Cabrera got the game winner!
 The Atlanta Braves are National League champions again!
-This crowd is going berserk, listen!&#8221;
+This crowd is going berserk, listen!"
   </p>

   <p>